WFU-HPC/deac-docs/source/cluster-sla.rst

 Service Units (SUs) are derived from consumption of various types of resources on the DEAC Cluster.
 Each usage type is tracked with a correlating Service Sub-Unit (SSU).
 Currently, there are three defined and tracked types: Compute, GPU, and Storage.
 These SSUs are defined in the subsections below, and have the following characteristics:

-* Each SSU type has a base rate used to determine the corresponding requested or charged amount; see subsections below for calculations.
+* Each SSU type has an Internal Base Rate used to determine the corresponding requested or charged amount; see subsections below for calculations.
+* External Fees all factor Indirects (based on WFU F&A Rates) in order to cover relevant operational costs that Information Systems does not accomodate for "*External*" Users by default.
+Additional Service Costs, if applicable, are also included below.
-* SSU Rates are adjusted annually based on applicable hardware and indirect costs.
+* SSU Rates are reviewed and adjusted annually based on applicable hardware and additional operating costs.

 .. list-table:: SSU Rates
   :align: center